Posted: August 24, 2020

 Consider consulting with a geriatric care manager or social worker as you consider your options and what you can and cannot do for your parents.
 For example, you’ll need to consider whether they are taking their medications properly and whether they are eating properly.
 Has their mobility decreased?
 Is their overall health worsening?
 Are they becoming lonely or reclusive?

 Other items to think about include:

 Be sure to include them as part of the decision-making process.

 Since many parents will be moving from a home to a smaller place, downsizing is crucial.
 Talk to your parents as early as possible about developing a plan for downsizing and be sure to treat them like adults.
 Treat their possessions with respect.
 Even items that don’t have a lot of monetary value may be difficult for them to let go of because of emotional ties.

 Once the move is planned, set up a schedule for packing but be prepared to move slowly.
 Putting pressure on your parents to let go of items will likely be counterproductive.
 Get as much of the family involved as possible and find a home for items that may have sentimental value whenever possible.

-For seniors moving new to spaces, recreating the feel of the home they left behind can ease the transition.
+For seniors moving to new spaces, recreating the feel of the home they left behind can ease the transition.
 Help them decorate with cherished items.
 Consider digitizing photos on an electronic device that doesn’t take up much space but keeps these heirlooms accessible.

 If possible, spend time with them in their new place.
 There may be local health department restrictions for visiting loved ones in a senior living community, but virtual visits and outdoor visits are good options.